NadavMishol/MovieFinder/README.md

 5.  minRating: Filters movies with a minimum IMDb rating (default is 0).
 6.  maxRuntime: Filters movies with a runtime less than or equal to this value (default is 500 minutes).
 7.  verbose: Boolean flag to enable/disable verbose mode for additional output (default is False).
-8.  sortBy: Specifies the sorting criteria for the results (default is by start year, number of votes, and average rating).
+8.  sortBy: Vector which specifies the sorting criteria for the results (default is by start year, number of votes, and average rating).
+9.  sortAscending: Boolean vector which specifies whether the sorting would be in ascending or descending order (True for ascending, False for descending)
 9.  director: Specifies the director name ID to filter movies (optional).
 10. English: Boolean flag to filter only English-language movies (default is True).
 11. TopX: Specifies the maximum number of top movies to retrieve (default is 10).